geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Great.
 Yeah, I think, again, we pay that one out as soon as we get it actually used on the tiny recording.
 And that's another thing.
-I think you have access to tiny box, but if you need compute, just let me know.
+I think you have access to TinyBox, but if you need compute, just let me know.

 **Chenyu** [[00:45:26](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=2726)]
 OK.